 Professor Joan Farrer

-Associate Dean (Enterprise & Innovation)
+Associate Dean (Enterprise and Innovation)

 Joan is a designer whose principle and co-investigator roles have included EU and UK applied research-funded projects where R+D innovations include wellbeing for the body and the environment.
 In 2000 her PhD was one of the first in Sustainable fashion textile global supply chain analysis, using cradle-to-cradle modelling of wool fiber production.
 Farrer has been College member, advisor, co-author and co-investigator for AHRC, EPSRC, Innovate UK and INTERREG funded projects.
 She reviews and writes for various trade and academic publications and holds 5 international journal advisory board posts.